SladeInSeat/GA-Project3-StockTracker/README.md

   Keep an eye on your investments!
 Add stocks to a watchlist Try it out!
-[Stock Tracker](https://salty-depths-52780.herokuapp.com/)
+[Stock Tracker](https://salty-depths-52780.herokuapp.com/) Currently, there are only 4 stocks searchable by thier ticker: AAPL, UL, BKBEF, and RIO.
+  Feel free to create a user, an account, search for these stocks, add them to your account, and remove them.

 ## Technologies used:
   MERN stack (MongoDb, Express, React, Node), styled-components/css, git, git-hub Projects, Heroku